JMS supports two models for messaging as follows:

 StockQuoteProxyand configure it to publish to the topic

 SimpleStockQuoteService.
-You can add the proxy service to the ESB using the management console, either by building the proxy service in the design view or by copying the XML configuration into the source view.
+You can add the proxy service to the ESB either by building the proxy service in the design view via the Management Console of the ESB Profile or by copying the XML configuration into the source view.
 Alternatively, you can add an XML file named

-<ESB_HOME>/repository/deployment/server/synapse-configs/default/proxy-services.
+<EI_HOME>/repository/deployment/server/synapse-configs/default/proxy-services.
 A sample XML code segment that defines the proxy service is given below.
-Notice that the address URI specifies properties for configuring the JMS transport.
+You will see that the address URI specifies properties to configure the JMS transport.

-If you are using the source view in the management console, you must use '&' instead of '&' in endpoint URLs, as shown in the example above.
+If you are using the Management Console source view, you must use '&' instead of '&' in endpoint URLs, as shown in the example above.
 If you are saving this proxy service configuration as an XML file in the

 Configuring the subscribers

-Next, you configure two proxy services that subscribe to the JMS topic
+Next, you need to configure two proxy services that subscribe to the JMS topic

-SimpleStockQuoteService, so that whenever this topic receives a message, it is sent to these subscribing proxy services.
-Following is the sample configuration for these proxy services.
+SimpleStockQuoteService, so that whenever the topic receives a message, it is sent to the subscribing proxy services.
+Following is the sample configuration for the proxy services:

 Publishing to the topic